MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data.UserInfo.MsaId** - The globally unique user identifier for a consumer Microsoft account

-- **Data.UserInfo.OMSTenantId** - The tenant that a user’s subscription is tied to.
+- **Data.UserInfo.OMSTenantId** - The tenant that a user's subscription is tied to.
 Allows us to classify issues and identify whether a problem is widespread or isolated to a set of users or a specific tenant

 - **Data.userPuid** -The globally unique user identifier for a consumer Microsoft account (duplicate of Data.UserInfo.MsaId)